Karim-bakhtyar/Optimus-Syria-WEC/docs/index.md

   <h1 style="text-align:center;">Optimus Syria – Wind Energy Converter Project</h1>

   <p>
     Welcome to the official Webpage for the Optimus Syria project.
-This project is a collaboration between Hochschule Kiel & Flensburg, and Damascus University.
+This project is a collaboration between Hochschule Flensburg, HAW Kiel and Syrian Virtual University.
   </p>

   <p>